![]() |

 Strength TrainingExamples of specific strength training are:

-For young athletes, <17 years of age, I would recommend circuit training in place of the weight training.
-The exercises need to be specific to the demands of your sport or event.
+For young athletes <17 years of age, I would recommend circuit training instead of weight training.
+The exercises need to be specific to your sport or event's demands.
 PlyometricsPlyometric drills can be incorporated into the warm-up.
 Conduct 2 or 3 sets over a distance of 20 to 30 metres.
 Focus on quality and not quantity.
 Example of plyometric drills are:

-Sprint TechniqueDevelopment of your sprint technique is just as important as the development of your strength and endurance.
+Sprint TechniqueDevelopment of your sprint technique is just as important as developing your strength and endurance.
 Guidance on the correct technique for each phase of the sprint is detailed on the sprint technique page and the sprint start page.
-To assist in the development of your technique see the information contained on the technique training page.
-Technique RunsAs part of each track session, include at the start of the session 6 X 50 metres:
+To assist developing of your technique, see the information contained on the technique training page.
+Technique RunsAs part of each track session, including at the start of the session 6 X 50 metres:

 Explanation of Tall, Relaxed, Smooth and Drive is detailed on the sprint technique page.
 Evaluation TestsEvaluation tests are used to monitor progress and identify limitations.
-The following are examples of tests that could be conducted every four weeks during Phase One and Phase Two to monitor progress.
+The following are tests conducted every four weeks during Phase One and Two to monitor progress.
 Phase 1

 Phase 2